prabusw/dotfiles/.github/README.md

 below can be found in this repository.
 Most of configuration is based on online resources.
 Sources are cited in the individual files.

-The dotfiles in this repository in the home folder are used in a pc which dual boots between Arch and Alpine Linux.
+The dotfiles in this repository are used in a pc which dual boots between Arch and Alpine Linux.
 So anything related to systemd will not work on Alpine.

 ## Sway configuration Details